SimDeveloper-cripto/graphlib/README.md

-# Overview: A Graph in Python
+# A Graph in Python

 This is a library representing a data structure called __Graph__, all written in Python. <br />
 The Graph is __non-oriented__ and implemented by __adjacency matrix__. <br />